cairnsmatt/computer-vision-rock-paper-scissors/README.md

 4. The game was further extended in two ways:
     - When the match begins, the user is asked how many rounds are needed to win.
 A reply incorporating the **User's** entry is printed before the match begins, and the number of rounds needed to win the match (i.e. the conditions of the `play_full_game()` loop) are altered accordingly.
-    - At the end of the game, the a parting shot from the computer is randomly selected from a list and printed to the terminal.
+    - At the end of the game, a parting shot from the computer is randomly selected from a list and printed to the terminal.

 5. Screenshots from the game and the terminal are shown below.